Skip to content

 128. Waste management system in place to avoid negative impacts?

-The company reports that all sites operate waste management systems compliant with Indonesian regulations, and are guided by PROPER and ISO 14001.
-In 2022, 64% of non-hazardous waste was sent for recycling while the other 36% was sent to landfill.
+The company reports that all sites operate waste management systems in compliance with Indonesian regulations, guided by PROPER and ISO 14001 standards.
+In 2023, 65% of non-hazardous waste was recycled, while the remaining 35% was sent to landfill.

 • Community, land and labour rights Community, land and labour rights